-you probably already know that I’m a New Yawker and a “[b]ook geek, cakeatarian, [and] aggressive blocker of spammy followers.”
-What you may not know is that even when not limited to 140 characters, I hate writing bios of myself.
+you probably already know that I’m a New Yawker and a “[b]ook geek, cakeatarian, [and] aggressive blocker of spammy followers,” and that my preferred pronouns are She/her/Herself.

-[If you prefer to read this kind of junk in less discursive format, you can find that at linkedin.com/in/indiamos.
+[If you prefer to read this kind of junk in less annoying format, you can find it at linkedin.com/in/indiamos.
 Note that I generally don’t connect with people there unless I know them already in some way.]

 From 2008 to 2010, I attended the Interactive Telecommunications master’s degree program (ITP) at New York University; I left with two incompletes and a metric shitload of student loan debt.
 In general, the less said about all of that, the better, but if you’re afflicted with morbid curiosity, you can watch or read a transcript of my thesis presentation in this blog post: The India, Ink. comedy show.
 If you are contemplating attending grad school yourself, and are not doing so while sipping champagne atop your own twenty-foot-high heap of winking jewels and shiny gold coins, maybe check out this book first: Don’t Go Back to School by Kio Stark.

 Before grad school, I was art director at Nextbook (now Tablet magazine), a senior designer at St. Martin’s Press (where I designed book interiors solely for Tor/Forge Books) and Neuwirth & Associates, and managing editor of Seven Stories Press and PEN America, the literary journal of PEN American Center.
-From 1999 to 2001 I was webmaster of poets.org, the website of the Academy of American Poets, and for the three preceding years I was a program associate there, managing poetry awards and designing the quarterly journal.
-From 1994 to 1996, I was a program coordinator at PEN American Center, directing the visiting writers program and administering emergency funds to writers in need.
-I also worked, millions of years ago but still somewhat relevantly, at Tower Books in Sacramento and Seattle, and I spent some time blissfully shelving at my college library.
+For about three years I was webmaster of poets.org, the website of the Academy of American Poets, and for the three preceding years I was a program associate there, managing poetry awards and designing the quarterly journal.
+And before that, I was a program coordinator at PEN American Center, directing the visiting writers program and administering emergency funds to writers in need.
+I also worked, millions of years ago, at the late, great Tower Books, in Sacramento and Seattle, and I spent some time blissfully shelving at my college library.

-Obviously, I look fucking FANTASTIC for my age.
-Thank you for the genes, Mom.
+Obviously, (a) I like books, and (b) I look fucking FANTASTIC for my age.
+Thanks for the genes, Mom and Dad.

-I often perform freelance e-book production, book design, typesetting, editorial work (mostly pro0fread1ng), and Web stuff.
+I occasionally still perform freelance e-book production, book design, typesetting, and editorial work (mostly pro0fread1ng), because it amuses me.
 If you need something text-related done, I may be your woman.
-I can also eat cake, or sit on/in a porch, patio, lawn, balcony, terrace, piazza, or gazebo and drink cocktails, if you need someone to do either of those things for you.
+I can also eat cake, or sit on/in a porch, patio, lawn, balcony, terrace, piazza, or gazebo and drink cocktails, if you need someone to do any of those things for you.
 I might perform the latter tasks pro bono.

 What is this website?

-You can find a list on the sidebar of posts on this site that have been most popular lately.
-Among the most frequently read posts here overall (as of September 2013) are
+You can find a list in the footer of the posts on this site that have been most popular lately.
+Among the most frequently read posts here overall (as of November 2017) are

 - Making Castoff – as seen on kottke.org!